azabiong/vim-highlighter/README.md

   |<kbd>r</kbd>                | Rotate Find window |
   |<kbd>s</kbd>                | Split and Jump to file |
   |<kbd>Enter</kbd>            | Jump to file |

+  &nbsp;

-### Unicode
+### Windows Unicode

-  If Unicode characters are not displayed correctly, it may be useful to set the follwing option in your configuration file.
+  If the output with Unicode characters is not displayed correctly, it may be useful to set the following option in your configuration file:
   ```vim
   set encoding=utf-8
   ```